 712. TIE Fighter Lower Hatch Master Pattern Model Miniature Ω STAR WARS: A NEW HOPE (1977) A TIE Fighter lower hatch master pattern miniature model from the production of George Lucas' Star Wars: A New Hope.
 TIE Fighters were the standard combat ships of the Galactic Republic.
 This hand-made pattern from a TIE's lower hatch was used by Industrial Light & Magic as a master; a mould was created from it, which was used to cast pieces for the final filming models.
 The model is made of moulded resin painted black and white, with textured ridges on top and a smooth, concave reverse.
 It exhibits minor signs of use, including stains and scrapes to the paint on the reverse and chips to the resin throughout.
-Dimensions: 9 cm x 9 cm x 2.75 cm (3 1⁄2" x 3 1⁄2" x 1") Estimate: £1.000 - 1.500

-713. R2-D2 Dome Interior Ring M

-STAR WARS: A NEW HOPE (1977)

-An R2-D2 dome interior ring from George Lucas' Star Wars: A New Hope.
+Dimensions: 9 cm x 9 cm x 2.75 cm (3 1⁄2" x 3 1⁄2" x 1") Estimate: £1.000 - 1.500 713.
+R2-D2 Dome Interior Ring M STAR WARS: A NEW HOPE (1977) An R2-D2 dome interior ring from George Lucas' Star Wars: A New Hope.
 R2 units were assembled from many separate components, all of which served an important function.
 Interior dome rings were used as brackets and supports to hold in place R2-D2's holographic projector and extendable sensors.
 The ring is made of metal and has four screw holes.
 It shows minimal signs of wear, with a few scuff marks from adjustments on one side.
-Dimensions: 6.5 cm \times 6.5 (2 1⁄2" \times 2 1⁄2")

-Estimate: £300 - 500
+Dimensions: 6.5 cm x 6.5 (2 1⁄2" x 2 1⁄2") Estimate: £300 - 500

+714. Rebel Trooper Ceremonial Uniform †

-STAR WARS: A NEW HOPE (1977) A Rebel trooper ceremonial uniform from George Lucas' Star Wars: A New Hope.
-Ceremonial uniforms were worn by the rebels during the final scene of the film, in which Han Solo (Harrison Ford) and Luke Skywalker (Mark Hamill) were presented with medals for bravery following their heroic deeds in destroying the Death Star.
-Based on vintage United States Marines dress "greens", the uniform consists of a green cotton jacket with metal buttons (a deviation from Lucas' vision of a universe without visible fasteners) and collar insignia emblazoned with the US Marine emblem; a pair of green cotton trousers with plastic buttons for suspenders; and a green canvas belt with a metal buckle and size adjusters.
-The uniform shows signs of wear: the belt is worn with frayed edges, the jacket buttons are slightly discoloured, and there is a thin sun stain on the inside.
+STAR WARS: A NEW HOPE (1977)

+A Rebel trooper ceremonial uniform from George Lucas' Star Wars: A New Hope.
+A pair of medium altitude Death Star dual-surface panels from George Lucas' Ceremonial uniforms were worn by the rebels during the final scene of the film, in which Star Wars: A New Hope.
+These pieces were created as part of a miniature set of Han Solo (Harrison Ford) and Luke Skywalker (Mark Hamill) were presented with medals the Death Star's massive surface and were used for medium altitude shots, when for bravery following their heroic deeds in destroying the Death Star. fighters flew over the Imperial station during the Rebel assault.

+Based on vintage United States Marines dress "greens", the uniform consists of a green The design and construction of the Death Star miniatures was a huge undertaking cotton jacket with metal buttons (a deviation from Lucas' vision of a universe without for Industrial Light & Magic's model miniature department, as the sequence called visible fasteners) and collar insignia emblazoned with the US Marine emblem; a pair for a vast battlefield comprising numerous, differing surface panels. of green cotton trousers with plastic buttons for suspenders; and a green canvas belt with a metal buckle and size adjusters.
+The uniform shows signs of wear: the belt is Made of dense biscuit foam, the two surfaces each consist of two connected worn with frayed edges, the jacket buttons are slightly discoloured, and there is a thin squares decorated with cast greeblies to create an industrial patchwork of parts. sun stain on the inside.
+One of the surfaces is painted industrial grey, while the other is unpainted.
+The

 Estimate: £2,000 - 3,000